What is Fiorinal?

 insulin or oral diabetes medicine;

 This list is not complete.
 Other drugs may interact with aspirin, butalbital, and caffeine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 More about Fiorinal (aspirin / butalbital / caffeine)

 - Reviews (73)

 - Side effects